alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 We want to provide attendees with the best possible value for their money, and we feel that there is only one way forward;
-and it is not definitely to go backwards.
+and it is definitely not backwards.

 ## FAQ